evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Introduction

 In 2016, {{?RFC7872}} has measured the drop of packets with IPv6 extension headers on their transit over the global Internet.
 This document presents a slightly different methodology with more recent results.
+Since then, {{?I-D.draft-ietf-opsec-ipv6-eh-filtering}} provides some recommendations for filtering transit traffic.

-It is still work in progress but the authors wanted to present some results at IETF-113 (March 2022).
+It is still work in progress, but the authors wanted to present some results at IETF-113 (March 2022).

 # Methodology